conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/kubernetes.md

 ### Overview

 We don't provide any relational database dependency, you will have to provide your own database.
-Check out [production requirements](#production-requirements) for details.
+See the [production requirements](#production-requirements) for details.

 Check out the [snippets](#snippets) section for more examples.